umgbhalla/starred/README.md

 - [MichaelCade/90DaysOfDevOps](https://github.com/MichaelCade/90DaysOfDevOps) - This repository is my documenting repository for learning the world of DevOps.
 I started this journey on the 1st January 2022 and I plan to run to March 31st for a complete 90-day romp on spending an
 - [Bugswriter/arch-linux-magic](https://github.com/Bugswriter/arch-linux-magic) -
 - [Bugswriter/notflix](https://github.com/Bugswriter/notflix) - Notflix is a shell script to search and stream torrent.
-- [hxyro/rcli](https://github.com/hxyro/rcli) - Browse and download images from reddit.
+- [hxyro/rcli](https://github.com/hxyro/rcli) - CLI image Browser for Reddit
 - [lemnos/theme.sh](https://github.com/lemnos/theme.sh) - A script which lets you set your $terminal theme.
 - [calcom/docker](https://github.com/calcom/docker) - The Docker configuration for Cal.com is an effort powered by people within the community.
 Cal.com, Inc. does not provide official support for Docker, but we will accept fixes and documentation.
 Use at
 - [pacstall/pacstall](https://github.com/pacstall/pacstall) - An AUR-inspired package manager for Ubuntu